fsec404/fsec404.github.io/_posts/2019-08-13-Reflected-XSS.md

 * Another step that can be added is to use a whitelist.
 If a field can accept only a finite number of different inputs, we can check if the user-supplied data is in the whitelist.
 If the user passes in invalid data, we can simply reject it.

 * A more comprehensive solution is to use a Web Application Firewall (WAF).
 The WAF sits between the server and the client and filters out any message that contains malicious code.
-An open-source implementation of a WAF is provided by ModSecurity can be utilized (with care!).
+An open-source implementation of a WAF is that can be utilized (with care!) is provided by ModSecurity.

-Note that this post serves to only give a basic idea on XSS and is a base.
+Note that this post serves to only give a basic idea on XSS.
 With attackers coming up with new XSS attack vectors regularly, we must keep ourselves updated to stay safe.
+For an in depth guide on XSS, check out OWASPs post on ![XSS][https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)].
 In a later post, I will talk about Stored XSS.